 Also known as Clanranald of Lochaber, the MacDonalds or MacDonells of Keppoch (Gaelic Ceapaich = plot of land) inhabited the point of land between Loch Linnhe and Loch Leven.
 Lochaber is from the P-Gaelic (Pictish) meaning the convergence of lochs.
-The P-Gaelic “Aber” is more common in northeast Scotland as in Aberdeen (the mouth of the river Dee).
+The P-Gaelic “Aber” is more commonly seen in northeast Scotland as in Aberdeen (the mouth of the river Dee).
 The reason “Aber” is at the end rather than the beginning is unknown.
-Possibly there was an assumption “aber” was the name of a loch.
-The original Gaelic was two words, loch aber and it is unknown if or when the two words were reversed.
+Possibly there was an assumption by a non-Gaelic speaker who didn’t know that “aber” was Gaelic meaning “land between the mouths of two lakes”.
+The original Gaelic would have been two words, aber loch and it is unknown if or when the two words were reversed.
 The Q-Gaelic (Scots) equivalent of “Aber” is “Inver” as in Inverness (mouth of the river Ness).
-Loch is believed to have originally been the name of a Celtic goddess of deep darkness or deepwater.
-It is interesting that a language that literally has hundreds of different words to describe different rock formations would use the same word to describe a fresh water lake, a salt water bay, and a large pond.
+Loch is believed to have originally been the name of a Celtic goddess of deep darkness or deep water.
+I find it fascinating that a language that has literally hundreds of different words to describe different rock formations would use the same word to describe a fresh water lake, a salt water bay, and a large pond.
 It is likely the Gaelic word Loch refers to the depth of the water rather than the shape or source as we do in English.

 The Keppochs had more than their share of deadly quarrels with neighboring clans.
 Ranald Mor, 7th chief of Keppoch was betrayed by his brother-in-law, William Mackintosh, and turned over to Huntly to be beheaded in Elgin.
 In 1563 Ranald Og, 9th Keppoch Chief contracted with Colin Campbell of Glenorchy to execute “Fire & Sword” against the outlawed Clan Gregor (Children of the Mist) in Rannoch Moor.
 Alasdair nan Cleas (of the tricks) was an outstanding Keppoch Chief who established an effective peace with neighboring clans.
 After the 1638 signing of the Covenant (a declaration of civil war against Catholics) the Macdonells of Keppoch (as they spelled it at that time)found it necessary to join with other Highland Episcopalian and Catholic clans to battle Campbell of Argyll who lead many Covenanter troops into Keppoch country to burn Episcopalian and Catholic chapels and slaughter those who believed a church should be governed by Bishops (Covenanters often failed to distinguish between Episcopalians & Catholics).
 Donald Glas (gray) of Keppoch joined the legendary John Moidartach of Clanranald and Angus Mac Alan Dubh (dark) of Glencoe to fight with Montrose.
 They were instrumental in outmaneuvering Campbell forces in the mountains over Inverlochy.
 The Argyll forces were completely taken by surprise.
 The Keppoch poet, Iain Lom reminded the Campbells, “to not forget their bonnets floating in the river, but get on with their swimming lessons!”
 (1645).